ardagnir/Elbereth/README.md

 I use the +event tag in taskwarrior to mark events but it should be simple to hack this however you want.

 <b>License</b>:<br>
-The rc.lua file is liscensed under GPL v 2.0<br>
+The rc.lua file is liscensed under GPL v 2.0 or later
-I have no connection with the Tolkien Estate but belive that believe that any copyrighted material is used under the Fair Use portion of United States copyright law.

 <b>TODO</b>:<br>
 Document controls.
 Right now you can find them in the rc.lua.